WeiZhang2022/iXCells-MonthlyReport-Automation/README.md

 ### The purpose of this project
 1. Update current script for file 'monthly sales report-googlesheet.ipynb' based on the change of Googlesheet.
-2. Design an analytic report with visualization
+2. Design an analytic report with visualization.
-3. Refine the entire automation process
+3. Refine the entire automation process.
+4. Set restrictions to Googlesheet to avoid data missing/incorreation

 ### Script update